Stetson University

 Stetson University is a private university in DeLand, Florida, United States.
-Established in 1883 as DeLand Academy, it was soon renamed John B. Stetson University in honor of John B. Stetson.

-The university's main campus in DeLand spans 175 acres and is composed of four colleges and schools: the College of Arts and Sciences, the School of Music, the School of Business Administration, and the Stetson University College of Law.
+Established in 1883 as DeLand Academy, it was renamed after hat maker and philanthropist John B. Stetson following his financial support.
+It is the oldest private college in the state of Florida.
+The university's main campus in DeLand spans 175 acre with additional campuses in Gulfport and Tampa.
+The university includes the College of Arts and Sciences, School of Business Administration, School of Music, and the College of Law, offering undergraduate, graduate, and professional programs.

 History

 Stetson University was founded in 1883 as DeLand Academy after Henry Addison DeLand, the principal founder of the town.
 In 1887, the institution was incorporated as DeLand University.
 In 1889, its name was changed to John B. Stetson University to honor John B. Stetson, a hat manufacturer who made generous donations to the university and served alongside DeLand as a founding trustee.

 The first director of the academy was John H. Griffith, a minister.
 When the college was founded, John Franklin Forbes took over as the first president.
 Lena B. Mathes was an early faculty member.
 Lincoln Hulley served as president from 1904 to 1934.

 Until 1995, Stetson had an affiliation with the Florida Baptist Convention and was considered a "Baptist school".